eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/06-Terraform config file structure.md

 - Creates a public IP address
 - Creates a network security group and rule
 - Creates a virtual network interface card
-- Creates a random text for a unique storage account name
+- Generates random text for use as a unique storage account name
 - Creates a storage account for diagnostics
 - Creates a virtual machine